jkmin687/jkmin687.github.io/README.md

 ## Objective

 I am a Computer Information Systems student graduating in Winter 2025 with a strong passion for building a career in cybersecurity.
 During my internship with the GSU Cybersecurity Services Team, I gained hands-on experience in cloud security, compliance frameworks, and risk assessment, which showed me how impactful this field can be in protecting organizations.
-Earning my CompTIA Security+ certification has further fueled my drive to grow into a well-rounded professional who can adapt to challenges and contribute meaningfully from day one.
+Earning my CompTIA Security+ certification really solidified my drive to grow into a well-rounded professional who can adapt to challenges and contribute meaningfully from day one.
 I am eager to join a cybersecurity team where I can put my skills to work, keep learning, and make a real difference in strengthening security.

 ## Skills